dimitri-nicolo/calico/v2.2/usage/federation/kubeconfig.md

 title: Creating kubeconfig files
 ---

-The following procedure describes how to access a [remote cluster](index#terminology) create a service account with a minimal set of permissions, and generate a `kubeconfig` file that uses the service account.

-When installing {{site.prodname}} on a [local cluster](index#terminology), you must provision the necessary `kubeconfig` files to allow it to retrieve endpoint data from the remote cluster.

-Complete the following steps on each cluster that needs to share its endpoint data.
+Before installing {{site.prodname}}, you must complete the following steps on each cluster in the federation.

 1. Access the cluster using a `kubeconfig` with administrative privileges.

-1. If RBAC is enabled, apply the manifest that matches the remote cluster's datastore type.
-The manifest creates the minimum set of permissions that the local cluster needs to retrieve the endpoint data for federation.
+1. If RBAC is enabled, apply the manifest that matches the cluster's datastore type.

    - **Kubernetes API datastore**
      ```bash